 Steve Macatee was born very young in Philadelphia.
 Then in 1986 he received a BS in Electronic Engineering from Monmouth College, New Jersey, USA.
 Steve has worked at Rane Corporation since 1987 in several capacities: from manufacturing; mechanical, interface and PCB design; in-house and product documentation; analog, digital, embedded systems and – luckily for everyone – not much GUI or DSP software design.
 After a decade in R&D Engineering, Steve underwent an Inverse Dilbert Transform and moved to Sales for 4 years as a technical and consultant contractor liaison.
-He currently heads the New Product Development and Training department at Rane where he also works to define new product and technology ideas.
+He currently heads the New Product Development and Training department at Rane where he also works to define new products and technology ideas.

 Bradford Benn brings 3 decades and counting of audio experience ranging from installation, design, project management, documentation, and sales.
 He was also Novell Certified and worked as an IT Director.
 This unique combination of skills make Bradford a valuable part of SynAudCon Digital.

 Bradford went on to join Crown Audio.
 He began at Crown as a Product Integration Manager, and has served in other roles including Director of Product Application Support.
-Before being promoted to Business Development for Electronic Systems for Harman Professional, he served as Director, Application Engineering, where he was heavily involved in the development of System Architect™ software, the evolution of the HiQnet™ protocol, and the development of both Ethernet AVB products.
+Before being promoted to Business Development for Electronic Systems for Harman Professional, he served as Director or Application Engineering, where he was heavily involved in the development of System Architect™ software, the evolution of the HiQnet™ protocol, and the development of both Ethernet AVB products.

 Pat Brown is a 1978 graduate of the University of Louisville with a degree in electrical engineering technology.
 With a background as a musician, sound technician, retail music store owner, contractor, and consultant, he is familiar with the many aspects of audio.
 He served as an associate instructor to audio legend and SynAudCon founder, Don Davis.
 Pat along with his wife Brenda own and operate SynAudCon and have been providing training for the audio industry since 1996.
 Pat, the main instructor for SynAudCon, has the unique gift of being able to share his knowledge of complex technical topics in an easy-to-understand real world manner through multi-media demonstrations.
 SynAudCon is recognized as a industry leader in audio education.

 Pat writes articles for several publications.
 He authored three chapters for Glen Ballou’s “Handbook for Sound Engineers” and is co-author of Sound System Engineering 4th Edition.
-He considers SynAudCon web-based audio training courses as his most complete “book,” being able to explain the concepts and principles with animations and demonstrations.
+He considers SynAudCon online audio training courses as his most complete “book,” being able to explain the concepts and principles with animations and demonstrations.

-He was chosen as NSCA “Educator of the Year” in 2005, won the NSCA “Mover and Shaker” Award in 2011 and “Peter Barnett” Award in 2012.
+He was chosen as NSCA “Educator of the Year” in 2005 and NSCA “Mover and Shaker” Award in 2011 & “Peter Barnett” Award in 2012.